Kruithne/KrameWork/README.md

 * KW_ENABLE_SESSIONS: Automatically sets up a session when KrameWork is initialized.
 [Default]

-### Namespaces?
+### FAQ

-Currently, KrameWork does not use namespaces and I have no intentions for it to do so, sorry.
+#### Why does KrameWork not use namespaces?

+Personally I dislike namespaces in PHP, if this causes problems for you, KrameWork isn't for you!

+#### How does X feature work?

+KrameWork is simple enough to be self-explanatory for the most part.
+Start by checking out the *examples* directory, if something is still confusing let me know and I will assist you and add more documentation/support.